How to apply

 Find out all you need to know about applying to study at the University of Newcastle.

 The University of Newcastle provides high quality education to prepare you for your future career.
 It's a place where you'll gain access to world-class programs, collaborative learning environments, scholarships, industry connections and real-world experience.
-Our innovative research program changes lives and leads the way to a better future.

 For study and living, Newcastle and the Central Coast are more affordable than most major cities in Australia.
 The University of Newcastle makes it very easy for students to adjust to university life, whether you choose to live on or off campus.